 On-Campus Info Sessions

-Please note, the previously scheduled on-campus information on November 7, 2020 is now an online only event.
-We apologize for the inconvenience but due to COVID-19, we are not hosting on-campus events at this time.
+Please note, we will be offering on-campus visits starting fall 2021.
 We encourage you to register for an online information session listed above or sign up for a one-on-one meeting with an Admission Ambassador.

 Due to the increased risk of COVID-19 on our nation and the mandate of school closures in Colorado, we will not be able to host on-campus visits.
 However, we encourage you to sign up for a phone call to speak with one of our admission ambassadors in place of a campus visit.